jakebesworth/SDL2-Game/README.md

 ## What needs to be done?

 Actual gameplay, music, sprites, more SDL2 wrapper functions
+- Resolution changes via a menu -> .config file
+- Compile on other systems
+- Add 64x64 text remove others, add percentage to object creation via the rectangle

 ## Installing and Running the game